Schwarzschild Solution in R-spacetime

-Here we construct new solution for the Einstein equations -- some analog of the Schwarzschild metric in anti--de~Sitter--Beltrami space in the $c\to \infty$ limit ($R$-space).
+Here we construct new solutions from the Einstein Field equations -- some analog of the Schwarzschild metric in anti--de~Sitter--Beltrami spacetime in the $c\to \infty$ limit ($R$-spacetime).
 In this case we derive an adiabatic invariant for finite movement of the massive point particle and separate variables Hamilton--Jacobi equation.
 Quasi orbital motion is analyzed and its radius time dependence is obtained.